Featured In

 But the old man down in the Quarter

-He said, don't you listen to that boy
+He said don't you listen to that boy

-The water'll be down by the morning
+The water be down by the morning

 And he'll be back to Illinois

-I was born in the rain
+I was born in the rain on the Pontchartrain

 Underneath the Louisiana moon

-I don't mind the strain
+I don't mind the strain of a hurricane

 They come around every June

-The high black water
+The high black water, a devil's daughter

-She's hard, she's cold, and she's mean
+She's hard, she's cold and she's mean

-It takes a lot of water
+But nobody taught her, it takes a lot of water

-To wash away New Orleans
+To wash away New Orlean

-30 miles on the Gulf Stream
+Thirty miles on the Gulf Stream

 I hear the south wind moan

-The bridges getting lower
+Bridge is getting lower

 The shrimp boats coming home